3D Imaging Process

-The Cell-CT® uses a technique called Optical Projection Tomography to render cells in 3D.
-This process is illustrated for a squamous cancer cell in the video below where a cell is shown transported through the Cell-CT’s glass micro-capillary by applying pressure to a gel that embeds cells.
+The Cell-CT® is an automated 3D imaging technology critical to the processing of LuCED because it uses a technique called Optical Projection Tomography to render cells in 3D.
+This process is illustrated for a squamous cancer cell in the video below where a cell is shown transported through a glass micro-capillary disposal by applying pressure to a gel that embeds cells.
 As the capillary spins, the cell is scanned from multiple perspectives yielding a set of pseudo-projection images.
 These images are combined together using a method known as Filtered Back-Projection, producing the final 3D cell volume.

 Color and opacity may be adjusted in the reconstruction to emphasize aspects of the cell that are of interest.
 This process is shown for a ciliated columnar cell.